Greater Sacramento CoDA Community Area Community

 GSACC Business Meeting

-Greater Sacramento Area CoDA Community (GSACC) is comprised of a group of men and women who have found value from working the 12 Step Program and contributing to the value of recovery extending from Mt.
-Shasta to Fresno and points east to the California – Nevada border.
+The Greater Sacramento Area CoDA Community (GSACC) is a group of men and women who have found value in working the Co-Dependents Anonymous 12 Step Program.
+This group chooses to do service by supporting recovery meetings in the area extending from Mt.
+Shasta to Fresno, to the California – Nevada border.

-Everyone is welcome to attend the monthly GSACC Business Meeting held at Heritage Oaks Hospital.
-The building is located to the left (east) of the hospital in room 104.
+Everyone is welcome to attend the monthly GSACC Business Meeting held online.
 The purpose of GSACC is to support CoDA groups in the Sacramento Valley and nearby region.
 Each group is encouraged to designate a volunteer to attend the meeting.

 “It is not what any one of us can do, rather how we can open doors to those who want to contribute.”